 Developers, Architects Designing Homes for Telecommuters

-Instead of erecting single-family homes in the traditional sense, architects are developing fresh ideas for flexible, open work areas that are fully wired and can be used as office space.
-These designs are even appealing to people who work in offices because it allows them to get work done during off hours and on the weekends, without leaving home.
+Instead of erecting single-family homes in the traditional sense, architects are developing fresh ideas.
+Among them are flexible, open, and also fully wired work areas that residents can use as office space.
+These designs are even appealing to people who work in offices.
+The space allows them to get work done during off hours and on the weekends, without leaving home.

 The BLS reports that older workers have higher rates of self-employment than younger workers.
 As such, developers are targeting mature workers who may be looking to downsize into a single-family home with these open-office designs.